DevOps

 Conclusion

 Migrating from JFrog Artifactory to CloudRepo is one of the most impactful decisions you can make for your organization’s bottom line and developer productivity.
-With potential savings of $138,000+ annually and a dramatically simplified operational model, the ROI is immediate and substantial.
+With potential savings of 80%+ on repository costs and a dramatically simplified operational model, the ROI is immediate and substantial.

 Key Takeaways: - 90%+ cost reduction is typical, not exceptional - Migration can be completed in days, not weeks - Zero infrastructure overhead means your team focuses on shipping code - No egress fees eliminates budget uncertainty - Support included in all plans - no expensive contracts

 The migration process, while requiring careful planning, is straightforward and well-supported.
-CloudRepo’s team is available to assist with migration planning and execution, ensuring a smooth transition.
+With 10 years of experience helping teams migrate from complex repository managers, CloudRepo’s team is available to assist with migration planning and execution, ensuring a smooth transition.

 Next Steps